SamsamTS/CS-FindIt/README.md

 Implemented and planned be included in the next release:

+- Custom tag batch actions:
+-- Add a tag to multiple assets
+-- Remove a tag from multiple assets

+- Picker now can pick decal

+- New picker enable/disable checkbox.

+- Remove picker hotkey temporarily for upcoming hotkey framework re-write

 New in v1.6.8:
 - New drop-down menu in custom tag pop-up window.
 Easier to add existing tags to an asset.